wowofbob/yesod-util/README.md

 ## Customize messages.

 One can customize error messages using either `?>` or `<?` operators defined in `Yesod.Except`.
 They both replace error message of the whole expression to which they are applied on.
-For example, one can change message in our math handler:
+For example, we can change message in our math handler:

 ```haskell
 postMathServiceR :: Handler Value